Microsoft Translator live feature

 How does the live feature work?

-The live feature is built on top of Microsoft Translator core speech and text translation APIs.
+The live feature is built on top of Microsoft Translator core speech and text translation services.
 It manages all the different elements necessary to enable these multi-person, multi-device scenarios:

 How do I get started?